1391819/interactive-low-poly-environment/README.md

 ## About

 An interactive computer graphics environment built using Three.js.
-The design is mainly focused on two things:

-- Graphical rendering and modelling
+The design is mainly focused on graphical rendering and modelling (i.e., basic rendering elements and 3D models) as well as interactions, animations and special effects.
-  - Basic rendering elements
-  - 3D models
-- Interaction, animation and special effects

 ## Environment elements: in-depth review